The year that everything changed. Blackcurrant Tango "St George" launched and for a breif moment, I sat very near the top of the advertising world.

 In February 1996, Campaign did a feature on Jim Bolton and me.
 Integration was the new buzzword and they believed that we embodied the '360 degree thinking' that true integration involved.
 Basically it was digital before digital was invented.

 Keith was 16 and a typical teenager.
 His girlfriend was a 28 year old model.
-Regardless of how out of his league she was, his Pot Noodle always came first for Keith.
-The ads feature my friend James Johnson (Tango's 'Housewives Survival Tips' idents were filmed in James' mum and dad's garden in Bracknell)
+Regardless of how out of his league she was, his Pot Noodle always came first.
+The ads feature my friend James Johnson (Tango's 'Housewives Survival Tips' idents were filmed in James' mum and dad's garden in Bracknell).
+BTW this would NEVER get bought today, probably for good reason!

 RED CARD: Chelmsford Sponsorship